MarcusBinder/MPCRL/examples/README.md

-# Examples
+# MPCRL Examples

-This directory contains Jupyter notebooks demonstrating how to use the MPCRL package.
+This directory contains example Jupyter notebooks demonstrating the use of the MPCRL package.

 ## Notebooks

-1. **01_environment_setup.ipynb** - Environment setup and basic usage
+### 01_environment_setup.ipynb
-   - Shows how to create an MPCenv environment
+**Main RL Training Script**

-   - Demonstrates basic configuration options
+This notebook demonstrates the complete reinforcement learning training loop for wind farm control:
-   - Runs simple episodes with random actions
+- Environment initialization with turbulence models

-2. **02_basic_usage.ipynb** - Basic MPC usage examples
+- MPC-based control strategy
-   - Simple wind farm setups
+- Real-time parameter estimation (wind direction, wind speed, turbulence intensity)
-   - Basic optimization examples
+- Power optimization and yaw control
-   - Visualization of results
+- Visualization of results including power output, yaw angles, and estimated vs true wind conditions

-3. **03_training_loop.ipynb** - Training loop examples
+### 02_basic_usage.ipynb
-   - Full RL training loop implementation
+Basic usage examples and getting started guide.

-   - Reward tracking and analysis
+### 03_training_loop.ipynb
-   - Performance evaluation
+Detailed training loop implementations and configurations.

-4. **04_full_examples.ipynb** - Comprehensive examples
+### 04_full_examples.ipynb
-   - Advanced usage patterns
+Complete end-to-end examples with various scenarios.

-   - Integration with different RL algorithms
+## Running the Examples

-   - Performance optimization tips
+Make sure you have the MPCRL package installed and all dependencies available.
+Each notebook is self-contained and can be run independently.

 ## Running the Notebooks